solo-io/supergloo/docs/content/guides/_index.md

 The command will do the following:

-* Create two kind clusters: management-plane and remote-cluster
+* Create two kind clusters: management-cluster and remote-cluster
-* Install Service Mesh Hub on the management-plane cluster
+* Install Service Mesh Hub on the management plane cluster
 * Install Istio on both clusters
 * Register both clusters with Service Mesh Hub